agent-based-information-flow-simulation/simulation-run-environment/README.md

 * `27018`

 ### Redis <a name = "redis"></a>
-The service is used by the simulation load balancer to store the spade instances' states, simulation definitions, and additional metadata about the created simulations.
+The simulation load balancer uses the service to store the spade instances' states, simulation definitions, and additional metadata about the created simulations.

 Environment variables:
 * `REDIS_PASSWORD` - password (i.e., pass)